A Quadrathlon is an endurance multisport event with disciplines in swimming, running cycling and kayaking, basically a triathlon with a paddle leg.

 2010 the Yarrawonga Mulwala Amateur Canoe Club work with a local fun run to include a swim and paddle event.

-December 15 2012 was the date set for first Murray Quad but due to a number of planning issues the event was postponed, although a test event for the run was held on this date which was hampered by rain.
+December 15, 2012 was the date set for first Murray Quad but due to a few planning issues the event was postponed, although a test event for the run was held on this date which was hampered by torrential rain.

 In October 2013, Save the Children signed on to host the event with all proceeds going to support and protect children.

 On Saturday 10 May 2014 the inaugural Murray Quad was held.
 Unfortunately, the weather was not helpful with a late autumn cold snap halved the swim distance, low water in the Murray River changing the paddle to a loop course around Cobram and heavy rain on the day forced the bike leg to be cancelled.